 We had happy hour and lunch while eating lake side at this restaurant in town.
-We had chicken quesadillas and drinks for happy hour. another day, my husband ordered a tasty and very filling salmon sandwich and I had chicken nachos which, were big for sharing.
-Although, I thought the chips were low quality.
-The best part of eating at Players was being lakeside and the friendly service.
+We had chicken quesadillas and drinks for happy hour.
+Another day, my husband ordered a tasty and very filling salmon sandwich he liked.
+Plus, we had a big plate of chicken nachos for sharing.
+Although, the chips were low quality.
+The best part of eating at Players was eating lakeside and the friendly service.

 Smoke Signals BBQ 2489 Main St. Lake Placid, NY

 This restaurant is also lakeside and had excellent BBQ!
 I had a half rack of ribs with yummy seasoned fries while my hubby had the beef brisket and mashed potatoes.
 Both meals were of high quality.
 Also, the atmosphere was appealing.
 Get there early to avoid long wait times to be seated, especially if you want lakeside seating.
 Someone told us this was “the best restaurant in town.”

 With so many good restaurants and shops, fun outdoor activities, Olympic arenas, breathtaking panoramic views that are well worth the hike, you will be glad you decided to visit the great Adirondack Mountains.
 There is so much to see and do in Lake Placid for the whole family.
 Discover Beautiful Lake Placid, NY in Summer!